 Of all forms of media, VR probably comes the closest to real world experience.
 Just like the physical world, it surrounds you in a completely immersive environment.
 You can use this to create experiences that would be impossible in any other medium.
 We’ve been sitting in front of flat screens facing forward for too long.
 It is more exciting and desirable than ever to leverage the space above, below, and behind the user.
 Excerpt from the Oculus Best Practices Guide

-The Learning Environments Virtual Reality Lab allows staff to try out the latest VR technology and consider applications in teaching and learning, research and engagement.
+The Learning Environments Virtual Reality Lab was established in 2014 to facilitate the development and application of virtual reality technology in teaching and learning, research and engagement.
 It has been setup for VR demonstrations as well as the ability the run mixed reality sessions.
 Consultation and assistance with VR related projects is also available.

 - Music Therapy in Virtual Environments: developing a virtual reality platform for telehealth group singing interventions for people with quadriplegia (NSI seed funded)

 - Virtual Reality Therapy and Youth Mental Health: using VR to improve young people’s mental health and wellbeing (NSI seed funded)